electron-userland/electron-windows-store/README.md

 ```

 ## Programmatic Usage
 You can call this package directly.
 All options correspond to the CLI options and are equally optional.
+There is one exception: You can provide a `finalSay` function, which will be executed right before `makeappx.exe` is being called.
+This allows you to modify the output folder right before we turn it into a package.

 ```js
 const convertToWindowsStore = require('electron-windows-store')